StructuralMike/MMMM/readme.md

 - Underworld is currently not enabled

 ## dungeon_items:
-- The options are: none, mc, s, b, mcs, mcb, mcsb
+- The allowed options are: none, mc, s, b, mcs, mcb, mcsb
 - 'universal' keys can roll if wild keys have been rolled first
 - 'restrict_boss_items' (ambrosia) is rolled if there are any non-wild dungeon items

+## beemizer:
+- If pottery, then beemizer can never be higher than 1
+- If OHKO, beemizer is 0.

 ## key_logic_algorithm:
 - Always set to "partial".